Editorial Note: This chapter is largely re-written on 2026-02-24.

 a program may first attempt to calculate the left hand side, because it has

 less chance of error amplification.
-However, if the addition of c
+However, if the addition of c and d

 overflows but they're individually small enough such that their multiplication

-won't overflow, yet the sum of a
+with either a and b won't overflow, yet the sum of a and b underflows

-in a certain way that's catastrophic, the the whole expression may become NaN
+in a certain way that's catastrophic, the the whole expression may become NaN.

 In this case, a fallback expression may then compute the right-hand side of the expression, possibly yielding a finite result, or at least one that arithmetically make sense (i.e. infinity).